 - OS Boot Sequence and Operation

 - Devices and I/O, interrupt and traps

 - Application, Multiprogramming/time-sharing

-- Introduction to Virtual Memory

 How to interact with devices?

 - Assume a program running on a CPU.
 How does it interact with the outside world? - Need I/O interface for Keyboards, Network, Mouse, Screen, etc. - Connect to many types of devices - Control these devices, respond to them, and transfer data - Present them to user programs so they are useful